unrealwork/atsd-use-cases/integrations/marathon/capacity-and-usage/README.md

 ### Capacity Usage

-Integration with [Axibase Time Series Database](https://axibase.com/docs/atsd/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the **Application** level which allows the user to achieve higher capacity utilization by correlating resource allocations with actual usage.
+Integration with ATSD adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the **Application** level which allows the user to achieve higher capacity utilization by correlating resource allocations with actual usage.

 ![](./images/marathon-applications-label.png)